 NFL video games have been a cornerstone of sports gaming for decades.
-From humble beginnings to the visually stunning and complex simulations we see today, certain titles have left a lasting impact, inspiring active lifestyle and shaping the genre and the way fans experience football.
+From humble beginnings to the visually stunning and complex simulations we see today, certain titles have left a lasting impact, inspiring active lifestyle and shaping the genre and the way fans experience football for meaningful living.
 This article explores some of the most influential NFL video games that have defined the genre and set benchmarks for all that followed.

 Table of Contents